 - Too-soft stool: Fido is eating the wrong thing.

 - Green stool: Your dog has likely eaten too much grass, but it could also be a parasite.

 - Greasy, grayish stool: Daisy’s diet includes too much fat or grease.

 - Yellow stool with mucus: This is usually a sign of food intolerance or an allergy.

 - White specks in stool: This often clearly indicates intestinal parasites.

 - Bloody diarrhea: This is a potentially serious condition that requires you to call your vet right away.

 For more detailed info and illustrations of the different types of dog diarrhea, check out the Canine Journal.
 Once you talk to your vet, they may either want to see your pet in person or ask you to provide a fecal sample for further testing.

-Common Treatments Options for Your Dog's Diarrhea
+Common Options to Help with Your Dog's Diarrhea

 - Hydration: Diarrhea goes hand-in-hand with dehydration, so keeping your pup properly hydrated is crucial.
 If your buddy doesn't feel like drinking much water — dogs should drink roughly an ounce of water per pound of body weight every day — consider adding a little beef broth to it.